Bangladesh Collaborators (Special Tribunals) Order, 1972: Declaration

 Prime Minister Sheikh Mujibur Rahman says, Government has declared this general mercy for the people arrested and convicted under Collaborator Act so that people from all corners can enjoy the Victory Day 16th December together indiscriminately and take oath to build our country.
 Bangabandhu has ordered the Home Ministry to take necessary steps so that these persons can get released from Jail soon and join the victory festival coming on 16th December.
 The persons freed are urged to be united with spirit of victory and are requested to take the responsibility of working as a safeguard for our independence.

 As a result of the amnesty, 21,000 prisoners had been released by 17 December 1973.

 Aftermath

 Many prominent collaborators were freed after the declaration gradually.
-Muslim League leader Syed Khwaja Khairuddin, who was also the chief of the Peace Committee was freed from jail on 7 December 1973.
-Muslim League leader Khan A Sabur was freed from jail on 5 December 1973.
+Muslim League leader Syed Khwaja Khairuddin, who was also the chief of the Peace Committee, was freed from jail on 7 December 1973.
+Muslim League leader Khan A. Sabur was freed from jail on 5 December 1973.

 Repeal of the law

-After the fall of Mujib on 15 August 1975 and unfortunate killing of four top leaders from Bangladesh Awami League, an ordinance was declared which halted the activity under this act.
+After the fall of Mujib on 15 August 1975 and the unfortunate killing of four top leaders from the Bangladesh Awami League, an ordinance was declared that halted the activity under this act.
 Later on, President Abu Sadat Mohammad Sayem repealed the act on 31 December 1975.
-This gave the lackeys of Pakistani occupational force a complete legal protection from farther facing any kind of trial.
+This gave the lackeys of the Pakistani occupational force complete legal protection from further facing any kind of trial.